Reflow-HQ/libs/auth-next/README.md

 }
 ```

 This file imports and initializes the Reflow library.
 You will be importing this file in your server components in order to obtain a ReflowAuth instance.
-Remember to replace the `storeID` with the ID of your Reflow store (you can find it in the URL of the store management page), and to add a unique 32 character secret string.
+Remember to replace the `storeID` with the ID of your Reflow project (you can find in the dashboard [settings page](https://reflowhq.com/project/settings)), and to add a unique 32 character secret string.
 The latter is used for encrypting the session cookie.

 Notes

 - We are using TypeScript in our example, but you can easily convert this to JavaScript by removing the return type declaration, and changing the name to `auth.js`.
 - The name of the file is arbitrary, you can even omit this file altogether, provided that you initialize ReflowAuth somehow.
 - The ReflowAuth constructor [supports additional options](#reflowauth-class).
-- You can generate a 32 char secret string with your password manager, or with a command like this (if you're on an unix-like OS): `tr -dc A-Za-z0-9 </dev/urandom | head -c 32`
+- You can generate a 32 char secret string with your password manager, or with a command like this (if you're on an unix-like OS): `openssl rand -hex 16`

 ### app/auth/route.ts